 - An executive summary on health and nutrition outcomes in pregnant women and their newborns

-Additional results will be published on: the process evaluation of the intervention, the health and nutrition outcomes of the children at 24 months and at approximately 4 years of age, on the study population’s willingness to pay for the supplementation, and on the cost and cost-effectiveness of the intervention.
+Additional results will be published on: the process evaluation of the intervention, the health and nutrition outcomes of the children at 24 months and at approximately 4 years, the health care expenditures of the study population, and the study population’s willingness to pay for the supplementation.

 Collaborating Organizations: ICDDR,B and LAMB